Marktawa/jekyll-strapi-blog/docs/patch.md

 That's it.
 You have seen the power and ease of creating a Jekyll blog powered by Strapi as a headless CMS to store your content and provide the content securely through a REST API.
 You powered up your blog by adding **Internationalization**, **SEO** and **Cloudinary** as an external upload provider to help manage your media and improve loading speed of your media assets.

 Next, you could look at a deployment strategy for your blog on a production server.
-See this article[]() or look at adding some more plugins to your blog by checking out the numerous options on the [Strapi Market](https://market.strapi.io)
+See this [Strapi deployment guide](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/deployment.html).
+You can also tinker with adding some more plugins to your blog by checking out the numerous options on the [Strapi Market](https://market.strapi.io)

 I hope you were able to follow along.
 Here's the [repo with the complete source code](https://github.com/Marktawa/jekyll-strapi-blog) if you want to test out the full working version of the blog.